 Click on the circle tool in the toolbar near the top of your screen.

 Step 6: Create Your Circle

 Click on the middle of the coordinate plan and make a circle, it doesn't matter how big you make it.
 After you have made a circle click on the dimensions tool in the top toolbar, click the circle with that tool.
+The dimensions tool resizes things to an exact value.
 A box should pop, type in that box the diameter of the stick you want to make.
 After all of that hit the green check mark and hit finish 2D sketch.

 Step 7: Lets Give Our Drumstick Some Length

 When your done making the circle hit the extrude button in the top toolbar, then hit the circle with that tool selected.
+The extrude button turns your 2D sketch into a 3D object, its one of the most important buttons you will probably use in this program.
 A box will come up, type in the length of the drumstick you want here, you should have this written down.
-Then hit ok or the green check mark.
+Then hit okay or the green check mark.

 Step 8: Bottom of the Drumstick

 To round out the bottom of the drumstick hit the fillet tool at top and then click on the bottom of your drumstick.
+The fillet tool rounds things out, its main use is to make objects less jagged.
 In the R text box type in a number from 1 to 3.5, this changes the curve of the bottom of the drumstick, you can change this to how you like.